MoAli-sec/Treasure-Island/README.md

 # Treasure-Island
 Welcome to Treasure Island, a fun text-based adventure game where you can test your decision-making skills!
 In this game, you will navigate a series of decision points and try to find the treasure hidden on an island.
-Be careful - one wrong move and you could end up in a dangerous situation!
+Be careful - one wrong move and you could end up in a dangerous situation!.

 # How to Play
 1. Clone this repository to your local machine